bclynch/pomb-old/README.md

 - Search results view more - Look at reddit + maybe infinite scroll
 - Think about sub trips ? i.e. a trek in the middle of a longer trip - Detour!
 - Password Retrieval + mailing on new account
-- Map view of trips users have posted + some kind of way to explore various places
+- Communit hub - Map view of trips users have posted + some kind of way to explore various places
 - Open graph stuff http://ogp.me/

 #### Create/edit post dash